adamtundra/gulp-edm-starter-kit/README.md

 ### Templating

-[Handlebars.js](http://handlebarsjs.com/) is used as the templating language.
+[nunjucks](https://mozilla.github.io/nunjucks/) is used as the templating language.
 This allows support for partials, variables, functions and offers more flexibility/organisation than regular HTML.

-The master template file is `handlebars/index.handlebars` which also includes partials from the `handlebars/partials` directory.
+The master template file is `nunjucks/index.nunj` which also includes partials from the `nunjucks/partials` directory and components from the `nunjucks/components` directory.
 This gets compiled to `dist/.index.html` as the final HTML output.

 ### JSON Data